 So when I’m writing I’m taking frequent breaks to see what’s happening out there.
 Stephen King says I have to stop that.
 Stephen King says I must write without interruption or it just won’t come out the way it could, it should, it might.
 Stephen King says that if I don’t write without distraction I’m probably not a writer.

 The last and, potentially, most important thing that Stephen King taught me this week was how to write fiction.
 Yeah, I’ve been doing some of that this week.
 In fact, I’ve been writing 1000 words of fiction every morning without distraction.
 See, I’m a good listener.
 But the most important thing he taught me about writing fiction is to stop worrying about storyline and plot and just write situationally.
 Situation writing is what he calls writing about a segment of time and some things happening to some characters without any full knowledge of what came before and what comes after.
-You’re basically letting the characters and the situation work itself out for you.
+You’re basically letting the characters and the situation work themselves out for you.

 It may be the single most entertaining and challenging thing I’ve ever done.
 It’s like running an RPG with myself.
 Orcs attack, roll initiative.
 Can I fire arrows?
 They’re too close.
 I run.
 Dammit, you’re faster than them, they have small legs.